 Many students work and study at the same time.
 Having a part-time job or a summer job is very common in the Czech Republic.
-There are working options for international students as well, just be prepared that the job offers may be limited due to the fact that most jobs require fluency in the Czech language.
-However, there are many international companies operating in big cities, where your ability to speak or understand various languages can be a plus.
+There are working options for international students as well, just be prepared that the job offers may be limited since most jobs require fluency in the Czech language.
+However, many international companies are operating in big cities, where some ability to speak or understand various languages can be a plus.